dotnet/docs/docs/framework/wcf/feature-details/how-to-create-a-service-with-a-contract-interface.md

 3. Define the methods in the interface.

-4. Apply the <xref:System.ServiceModel.OperationContractAttribute> class to each method that must be exposed as part of the public [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] contract.
+4. Apply the <xref:System.ServiceModel.OperationContractAttribute> class to each method that must be exposed as part of the public WCF contract.

 ## Example
  The following code example shows an interface that defines a service contract.